How do fraud investigations work?

 The Department for Work and Pensions (DWP), local authorities and HM Revenue and Customs (HMRC) have powers to make investigations in order to detect and prevent fraud.

 These authorities may share information about you with each other.
-They may also have the right to gain access to your place of business or employment as part of an investigation.
+They may also have the right to come into your workplace as part of an investigation.

 Many people are investigated for fraud, but never prosecuted.
-However, you cannot be sure that you will not be prosecuted, so always seek advice at the earliest possible stage.
+However, you cannot be sure that you will not be prosecuted, so always get advice as soon as you can.

 You may be able to avoid formal investigation by talking to the benefit or tax credit office - but be cautious.
 Think carefully and check your facts before giving information to avoid making mistakes.